 It does not mean you have to become an actress or work behind the scenes forever, but it is very important to understand how people throughout history have tried to express their feelings and hopes through creative acts like music and painting, etc.

 I have found it personally very rewarding to be able to do that in my life, and it turns out that I can make a living at it too…but the main thing is to try.
 Just for the experience.”

 Warren wrote to me a few more times after that fall day in 1987, the last item I received was a card in the mail dated January 10, 1991 – an invitation to his memorial.
 I didn’t know he had cancer.
 If my great-grandmother knew of Warren’s illness, she’d kept it from me, though the truth is, Warren kept his illness from a lot of people.

 I was devastated.

-Then one day, some twenty years later, I was looking fondly over those letters Warren wrote to me – now brown with age – and said to myself “If not now when?”
+Twenty-eight years later, I was looking fondly over those letters Warren wrote to me – now brown with age – and said to myself, “If not now when?”
 I’m not getting any younger.

-As my father and the King of Horror would probably tell you “No, you don’t need to go to college to become a writer,” but for me, it really helped to keep me focused.
+As my father and the King of Horror would probably tell you “No, you don’t need to go to college to become a writer”, and they’re right.

-I haven’t published any of my writing yet, but, like Warren said in a letter he wrote to a teenager he never met in person so long ago, “…the main thing is to try.”
+I haven’t had any of writing published yet, but, like Warren said in a letter he wrote to a teenager he never met in person so long ago, “The main thing is to try”.

 Below you will find photos of the letters Warren wrote to me and a couple from a Biography written about Warren that was published in 2017 titled Rewrite Man: The Life and Career of Screenwriter Warren Skaaren written by *Alison Macor.

-From left to right: Lewis Skaaren, Alma Skaaren (my great-grandgrandmother) Indeborg Skaaren, Lars Skaaren, Morris Skaaren (Warren’s father, he looks just like him) and Julius Skaaren.
+From left to right: Lewis, Alma (my great-grandgrandmother), Indeborg, Lars, Morris (Warren’s father, he looks just like him) and Julius Skaaren.